thomasweng15/E.V.E./README.md

 -----------
 E.V.E. is a Star Trek / Jarvis type computer.
 Run the program, and E.V.E. will activate whenever you say "okay computer," after which you can ask it a question / command.

-E.V.E. accepts many different types of questions and commands, such as "What was the temperature in London on the 13th July 1982?", "Youtube the Star Trek Into Darkness trailer," and "Eve, what sports do you like to play?"
+E.V.E. accepts many different types of questions and commands, such as "What was the temperature in London on the 13th July 1982?", "Get me a YouTube video of the Star Trek Into Darkness trailer," and "Computer, what sports do you like to play?"

+As the example cases demonstrate, E.V.E. now understands voice commands given in natural conversational language (e.g. "could you help me Google Seattle, Washington?", "pull up a search on youtube for cute cats").
 See 'Usage' for a full list of what E.V.E. can do.

 This project was cloned from a [similar project](https://github.com/rob-mccann/Pi-Voice) by Rob McCann.
-I have implemented some of the next steps listed in that project here, and will be contributing back to that project in the next few days.
+I have implemented some of the next steps listed in that project here, and will be contributing back to that project.
 Yay open source!

 The project is developed for Linux, but has the potential to be multi-platform.
 Perhaps you can help!